Schedule Consultation

 Electrical Requirements

 Many buildings require a licensed electrician to submit an electrical load letter as part of the alteration agreement packet.
 This document stipulates what the electrical load of your apartment is and whether an upgrade may be required.
-This is especially relevant in older buildings or estate-conditioned apartments where outdated electrical systems cannot support modern day appliances.
+This is especially relevant in older buildings or estate-condition apartments where outdated electrical systems cannot support modern day appliances.

 Asbestos